invenia/JLSO.jl/JOSS/paper.md

 Normal{Float64}(μ=50.2, σ=4.3)
 ```

-While the metadata in JLSO files caters towards Julia users, the format itself is mostly language agnostic.
-A variety of internal object serialization formats can be used, and the metadata itself is saved as a BSON documented.
-The Julia language provides first-class support for package environments via Project.toml and Manifest.toml files, which provided an intuitive platform for building our prototype.

-Machine learning and simulation software such as MLJ.jl use JLSO to snapshot model state and datasets.
-Similarly, JLSO is used extensively at Invenia Technical Computing for snapshotting models and our intermediate datasets.
+# Conclusion

+JLSO.jl is a library for conveniently storing arbitrary Julia objects while maintaining restoration reliability.
+While the concept of pairing save state metadata with serialized objects is not inherently specific to Julia, our implementation of JLSO.jl is.
+Our package is currently being used to snapshot model state and datasets in software at Invenia and in registered packages like MLJ.jl.

 # Acknowledgements

-We are grateful for the 12 other contributors to the JLSO.jl github repository, and the broader Julia Community for their support and feedback.
+We are grateful for the 12 other contributors to the JLSO.jl GitHub repository, and the broader Julia Community for their support and feedback.

-# Citations
+# References